Handbook of Business Procedures

 - 7.5.8.
 Request for Information (RFI)

-Note: A vendor does not have to be listed on the Centralized Master Bidders List (CMBL) to submit a bid or a proposal.
+Note: A supplier does not have to be listed on the Centralized Master Bidders List (CMBL) to submit a bid or a proposal.

 B. Bid/Proposal Submission Requirements

-In order for the vendor’s bid or proposal to be considered by the university, it must comply with the formal solicitation document.
+In order for the supplier’s bid or proposal to be considered by the university, it must comply with the formal solicitation document.
 Formal solicitation documents specifically outline the information and format required.
 Bids or proposals that do not meet these submission requirements are subject to disqualification.
-Here are some things vendors should be aware of when they submit a bid/proposal:
+Here are some things suppliers should be aware of when they submit a bid/proposal:

 - Designated Buyer for All Communications